Giancarlo Stanton Player Props: Yankees vs. Mets

 Giancarlo Stanton At The Plate

-- Stanton is hitting .233 with four doubles, five home runs and four walks.
+- Stanton has four doubles, six home runs and four walks while batting .234.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.